SQL with Google Colab Tutorial 1

 The following summary is provided in the second article that was referenced in part 1:

-• When combining tables, the column or field names must include a way for SQL to correctly identify their source table.
+ONcommand structure. - When combining tables, the column or field names must include a way for SQL to correctly identify their source table.
 This is accomplished by providing the full table name or assigning an alias.

-• As shown in the final query, there are many tools for manipulating text fields and including specific parts in your reports as you answer stakeholder’s questions.
-Some of these essential tools are SUBSTRING, POSITION, COALESCE and CASE statements, which are all coming in the next sections.
+WHEREclause filters can enable queries to narrow the focus of the inquiry and search rapidly through very large datasets quickly containing millions of records. - As shown in the final query, there are many tools for manipulating text fields and including specific parts in your reports as you answer stakeholder’s questions.
+Some of these essential tools are